Benjamin N. Grosof

 In the previous section we showed how DL axioms correspond with def-Horn rules, and how these can be used to make statements about classes and properties.
 In DLs, the classes appearing in such axioms need not be atomic, but can be complex compound expressions built up from atomic classes and properties using a variety of constructors.
 A great deal of the power of DLs derives from this feature, and in particular from the set of constructors provided.8 In the following section we will show how these DL expressions correspond to expressions in the body of def-Horn rules.

-In the following we will, as usual, use to denote classes, to denote properties and to denote an integer.
+In the following we will, as usual, use to denote classes,

 A DL class can be formed by conjoining existing classes, e.g.,